Catch-up-TV-and-More/Catch-up-TV-and-More.github.io/_i18n/en/live_tv_installation.md

 Some channels require to have a user account to access their service.
 The first thing to do is to create the accounts necessaries directly on the websites of concerned channels.
-Finally, it is required to fill your credentials in the parameters of the add-on.
+Finally, it is required to fill your credentials in the parameters of the addon.

 Open Catch-up TV & More.